-66 The more informed people are about their council's services, the more satisfied they are with the council overall (MORI 2006).
-37 and how a service is changing or when it can be accessed in a different way.
+C The more informed people are about their council's services, the more satisfied they are with the council overall (MORI 2006).
+77

 This strategy provides a framework and action plan for how we can drive forward our approach to communications, ensuring we embrace modern digital communication channels (such as social media, the website and email communications) while recognising the need to continue to include the more traditional methods (such as face-to-face and phone).